groupdocs-metadata/GroupDocs.Metadata-Reference-Tutorials/content/english/net/presentation-metadata/read-document-statistics-presentations/_index.md

 weight: 12
 url: /net/presentation-metadata/read-document-statistics-presentations/
 ---

+# Read Document Statistics from Presentations in .NET

 ## Introduction
 In the realm of .NET development, managing document metadata efficiently is crucial for applications dealing with presentations, spreadsheets, and other file formats.
 GroupDocs.Metadata for .NET provides a robust solution for accessing, editing, and extracting metadata from various file types.
 This tutorial will guide you through reading document statistics specifically from presentations using GroupDocs.Metadata for .NET.
 ## Prerequisites